English Master Course Descriptions

 ENGL 39900 Beyond English

-This class is designed for third- and fourth-year English majors.
-It will help students translate the worth of English and the humanities to the world beyond the university, providing them with tools to articulate their achievements and prepare for their professional and adult lives.
+This class teaches English majors to translate the worth of English and the humanities to the world beyond the university, providing them with tools to articulate their achievements and prepare for their professional and adult lives.

 ENGL 40600 Review Writing